alphagov/govuk-developer-docs/source/manual/load-test-email-alert-api.html.md

   fab -P staging_aws class:email_alert_api 'puppet.disable:"<date> load testing"'
   ```

-- Manualy restart the workers to pick up the change.
+- Manually restart the workers to pick up the change.
   ```
   fab -P staging_aws class:email_alert_api app.restart:email-alert-api-procfile-worker
   ```

 ## After the test

-Once you've finished the test and the queues have been cleared, re-enable puppet runs, run puppet in order to overwrite the environment variables you've set, restart the workers again and let 2nd line and Notify know you've finished.
+Once you've finished the test and the queues have been cleared, re-enable puppet runs, run puppet in order to overwrite the environment variables you've set and restart the workers again.

+You can manually clear a large backlog of content changes by running the [clear_emails rake task](https://github.com/alphagov/email-alert-api/blob/25fdc3be525170ad44bce5e8f6aa1529994af143/lib/tasks/load_testing.rake#L40), and then wiping all active jobs with `fab -P class:email_alert_api sdo:"pkill -9 --full sidekiq"`.

+Let 2nd line and Notify know you've finished, and if you were using Notify, let them know too.